temirov/ctx/NOTES.md

     - README now walks through starting `ctx --mcp`, checking the health endpoint, and querying `/capabilities` with `curl`.
   - [X] [CT-19] Replace differetn flags for the `doc` command with a single flag `--path`.
 Allow different formats: urls, owner/repo and owner/repo/path under path.
 No regressions so all currently accepted formats shall be detected and accepted under --path flag
     - `ctx doc` now accepts `--path` inputs in `owner/repo`, `owner/repo/path`, and full GitHub URL forms, with `--ref` continuing to override repository references and README updated accordingly.
+  - [X] [CT-20] Remove PLAN.md from the git tree.
+PLAN.md is an ephemeral file that changes from issue to ssiue, no need to track it
+    - `PLAN.md` is gitignored, a guard test fails if it becomes tracked, and the file was deleted from the repository.

 ### Portability